 Megan’s Family – There is a research toolbox icon at the top right which has multiple categories with links.

-Olive Tree Genealogy – Lorine McGinnis Schulze has a blog along with her website, which is a huge research toolbox for ships’ passenger lists, along with links to many other Canadian and American records.
+Olive Tree Genealogy – Lorine McGinnis Schulze recently passed away, but her husband is maintaining her website, which is a huge research toolbox for ships’ passenger lists, along with links to many other Canadian and American records.

 Past Presence – Linda has a wide range of resources, including Chinese Genealogy, Canada, Europe and the USA.